By David T. Hsu, Exploration & Future Sensing, Omidyar Network

 These new possibilities bring a rush of questions.
 What does life look like after the pandemic for my community; my generation?
 How will we juggle work, education, and care to make ends meet?
 Whose lives and livelihoods are valued?
 After a year of isolation, where will we find belonging?

 When we look back on 2020, will we remember it as the year everything changed?

 “Disasters are extraordinarily generative,” Rebecca Solnit writes, but “there is no simple formula for what arises: it has everything to do with who or what individuals or communities were before the disaster.”

 Our new PORTALS report imagines possible futures arising out of today’s disasters.
 It is the latest installment of the annual Trends to Watch series, curated by our Exploration and Future Sensing team to support Omidyar Network’s mission of reimagining systems to build more inclusive and equitable societies.
-Across our focus areas of Reimagining Capitalism, Responsible Technology, and Pluralism, the work of “reimagining” requires that we interrogate our own assumptions about how systems need to change by listening to diverse viewpoints.
+Across our focus areas of Reimagining Capitalism, Responsible Technology, and Building Cultures of Belonging, the work of “reimagining” requires that we interrogate our own assumptions about how systems need to change by listening to diverse viewpoints.